Hawkeye3D/tableauRepo/README.md

 3-Use EM Editor to combine all CSV files into a single master file.
 Could have been done with Python easily enough, but EM Editor is a good tool to use for this type of thing.
 There are many ways to combine data files including from the command line.(Before doing that I did lots of things the hard way, extracting subsets, linking files and such before I realized that part of what makes Tableau so successful is that it makes much of what I did transparent, and I did not have to do anything to preprocess that data. )

 4-In Tableau, I clicked 'Extract' and then opened the master file.
 About an hour later, Tableau had processed all the the data into a Hyper file, and I was ready to play with Tableau, creating worksheets, dashboards and storybooks.

+Upon trying to make the 84 million lines associated with all the NYC Rider DB available on the Tableau Public I was informed that I was limited to 15 million lines, so the Public display of feasible.